sous-chefs/nagios/README.md

 The client recipe searches for servers allowed to connect via NRPE that have a role named in the `node['nagios']['server_role']` attribute.
 The recipe will also install the required packages and start the NRPE service.
 A custom plugin for checking memory is also added.

-Searches are confined to the node's `chef_environment` unless multi-environment monitoring has been enabled via attribute.
+Searches are confined to the node's `chef_environment` unless the `multi_environment_monitoring` attribute has been set to true.

 Client commands for NRPE can be installed using the nrpecheck lwrp.
 (See __Resources/Providers__ below.)